Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 4. Touch the multimeter probes to the heater terminals.
 A reading between 30-100 ohms indicates a functioning heater.
 A reading of 0 ohms or infinity means the heater has failed and should be replaced as part of the ice maker assembly (part number DA97-01953A for RF28F5001SR).

-5. If the heater tests good electrically but ice is still wet, the issue is likely the control module cycling the heater too frequently.
-Contact Samsung service for diagnostics.
+5. If the heater tests good electrically but the ice is still wet, the issue is likely the control module cycling the heater too frequently.
+At this point, I suggest contacting Samsung service for diagnostics.

 The Defrost Drain System (Not Ice Maker Related)